maswin312/national_rail_astro/readme.md

 - **Airbyte OSS version:** Deploy the open-source version of Airbyte locally by following the [Airbyte installation instructions](https://docs.airbyte.com/deploying-airbyte/).

+- **DBT Core:** Install DBT Core to manage and execute your data transformations.
+Follow the [DBT Core installation guide](https://docs.getdbt.com/guides/manual-install?step=1) to set it up.

 - **Terraform (Optional):** Terraform can be used to provision and manage Airbyte and BigQuery resources.
-If you still need to install it, follow the [Terraform installation guide](https://learn.hashicorp.com/tutorials/terraform/install-cli).
+If you still need to install it, follow the [Terraform installation guide](https://docs.airbyte.com/using-airbyte/getting-started/oss-quickstart).
 This step is optional since the UI can create and manage Airbyte and BigQuery resources.

 - **ASTRO CLI:** Astro CLI is required to manage Airflow in this projects.
 Follow the [Astro CLI installation guide](https://docs.astronomer.io/astro/install-cli) to get started.